Skip advert

 Advertisement - Article continues below

 The Fieldmaster is the plushest model and as close as the Grenadier gets to the comfort levels of a conventional SUV.
-It comes with the Smooth Pack’s items, as well as little luxuries like a leather-trimmed steering wheel, heated seats, carpet floor mats and 17-inch alloy wheels.
+It comes with the Smooth Pack’s items, as well as little luxuries like leather-trimmed and heated seats, carpet floor mats and 17-inch alloy wheels.

 Power for the Grenadier comes from one of two 3.0-litre BMW-sourced engines, a petrol and a diesel, each using a ZF eight-speed automatic gearbox.
-In terms of pricing, Ineos has kept it simple with both engines costing the same.
-So the Station Wagon model kicks off at £58,000 and you’ll pay more than £10,000 on top of that for the Trailmaster and Fieldmaster editions.
-In comparison, the five-door Land Rover Defender 110 starts at just over £63,000.
+In terms of pricing, Ineos has kept it simple, with both engines and trim levels costing the same.
+Pricing starts at £76,000 for either the off-road-orientated Trailmaster or ‘luxurious’ Fieldmaster, before options.
+In comparison, the five-door Land Rover Defender 110 starts at just under £60,500.

 Engines, performance & drive